Cypress: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Cypress extract is traditionally used for benign prostatic hyperplasia.
-In vitro and animal research shows that cypress fruit extract inhibits the proliferation of stromal cells of benign prostatic hyperplasia and induces apoptosis in stromal cells.
-Cypress extract also decreases stromal cells in human tissue cultures of benign prostatic hyperplasia.
-The diterpene-rich fraction of the extract is believed to be responsible for these effects, with specific diterpenes inhibiting cell signaling.
+The cypress extract has traditionally been used for benign prostatic hyperplasia.
+In vitro and animal research shows that cypress fruit extract inhibits proliferation of stromal cells in benign prostatic hyperplasia and induces apoptosis of stromal cells.
+Cypress extract also reduces stromal cells in human benign prostatic hyperplasia tissue cultures.
+The diterpene-rich fraction of the extract is believed to be responsible for these effects, with specific diterpenes inhibiting cellular signaling.

-- Herbal tea: decoct 5 g in 250 ml, let infuse for 10 minutes, take 1 cup before meals. - Mother tincture: 30 to 60 drops before lunch and dinner. - Glycerine extract of fresh plants: 1 to 3 teaspoons per day. - Dry extract: equivalent to 10-15 g per day of galbules or nuts (150 mg in dry extract per capsule, 1 capsule 3 times a day).
+- Herbal tea: make a decoction of 5 g in 250 ml, let infuse for 10 minutes, take 1 cup before meals. - Mother tincture: 30 to 60 drops before lunch and dinner. - Glycerinated extract of fresh plants: 1 to 3 teaspoons per day. - Dry extract: equivalent to 10-15 g per day of cones or nuts (150 mg dry extract per capsule, 1 capsule 3 times a day).

 Interactions